lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![suggested commitment list in course view](<../Auxiliary Files/Images/User_Images/suggested_commitment_list.png>)

-### - Viewing a commitment template and it's aggregate status statistics
+### - Viewing a commitment template and its aggregate status statistics
 1. Navigate to your dashboard [as shown here](#Navigating-to-the-Provider-Dashboard)
 2. Click on the commitment template you would like to view
 3. If clinicians have created a commitment using this template, a pie chart will appear showing the statuses of all commitments made using that template.